gtap-dev/php/README.md

 no meaning.

 Method and function names must not be declared with space after the method name.
-The opening brace must go on its own line, and the closing brace must go on the next line following the body.
+The opening brace must go on the same line, and the closing brace must go on the next line following the body.
 There must not be a space after the opening parenthesis, and there must not be a space before the closing parenthesis.